ikroop/salon-cloud/SalonCloud.Server/core/validation/README.md

         validationObject = new IsNumber(validationObject, ErrorMessage.InvalidOpenTime);

 - After the last decorating validator added, run method validate().
-- The validate() method return the error that the validation catch.
-If it's undefined, the validtion passed.
+- The validate() method returns *a promise* resolving the error the validation catch.
+If its resovled value is undefined, the validtion passed.

-        let result = validationObject.validate();
+        let result = await validationObject.validate();
         if(result === undefined){
             //pass validation;
         }else{